skyplane-project/skyplane/README.md

 You can use Skyplane to transfer data:
 * Between buckets within a cloud provider
 * Between object stores across multiple cloud providers
-* (experimental) Between local storage and cloud object stores
+* Between local storage and cloud object stores

 Skyplane currently only supports MacOS and Linux.
 For Windows, first [install Linux on Windows with WSL](https://docs.microsoft.com/en-us/windows/wsl/install) to run Skyplane.